agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 opportunities for simulation and formal verification of protocols.

-Section \ref{sec:continuous-consistency} describes a hypothetical application of the sort that might be used in a disruption- or delay-heavy network: a data-replication service built on Yu and Vahdat's theory of *conits* (short for "consistency unit").
-Unlike some shared memory frameworks, the conit framework provides neither idealized consistency nor guaranteed high-availability, but rather some quantifiable tradeoff between both ideals.
-In this sense it is a *continuous* model.
-The idea rests on the observation that many applications can tolerate inconsistency among replicas of a data item if a hard upper bound on the divergence between replicas can be assumed.
-A database replication middleware designed around the conit framework would allow developers to semantically define consistency units, enforce policies bounding application-defined measurements of (in)consistency between replicas of these units, and even dynamically tune these policies on the fly, say in response to network conditions or usage patterns.
+Section \ref{sec:continuous-consistency} describes a hypothetical application that might be used in a disruption-heavy network: a data replication service built on Yu and Vahdat's theory of *conits* (short for "consistency unit") (CITE).
+This framework is a continuous consistency model in the sense that, as typically configured, it provides neither idealized consistency nor guaranteed high-availability, but rather some quantifiable tradeoff between both ideals, the idea being that many applications can tolerate inconsistency among replicas of a data item if an upper bound on the divergence between replicas is enforced.
+A database replication middleware designed around the conit framework would allow developers to semantically define consistency units, enforce policies bounding application-defined measurements of inconsistency between replicas of these units, and even dynamically tune these policies on the fly, say in response to operational conditions.

 Section \ref{sec:data-fusion} concerns data fusion.
 Now and in the future, agents in disaster scenarios will make decisions informed by